Morklympious/mithril-armor/readme.md

 var upsetting = danger('This is upsetting');
 ````

-At the end of the day, these parameters will be called via mithril, so mixing and matching with mithril calls isn't a problem.
+At the end of the day, these parameters will be called via mithril, so mixing and matching with Mithril calls isn't a problem.

+You can call the final parameter on an element and store it in a variable, or you can feel free to extend off of the base element `button` that was defined previously

 ````js
 var component = {